BGAcademy23/pangenome/README.md

-# $SESSIONTITLE
+# Pangenome Assembly and Assessment using Minigraph and Bandage

 This session is part of [**Biodiversity Genomics Academy 2023**](https://BGA23.org)

 ## Session Leader(s)

-$SESSIONLEADERS
+[Zachary Cohen](https://scholar.google.com/citations?user=kAFYGD4AAAAJ&hl=), Insect Cotton Control and Disease Research Unit.
+USDA-ARS, College Station, TX, USA

 ## Description

-$SESSIONDESCRIPTION
+Welcome to this data-to-figure workshop on pangenome assembly using minigraph and bandage!
+In this session you will first get a brief background on the utility of pangenomes, followed by a hands-on tutorial where you will:

+1. construct a pangenome using minigraph and primate mitochondrial genomes
+2. visualize and annotate using bandage
+3. identify lineage specific differences

+By the end of this session, you will have all of the tools necessary to curate your genome assemblies into a functional and dynamic reference graph.

 ## Prerequisites

-$SESSIONPREREQUISITES
+To get the most out of this workshop, participants will have downloaded the requisite programs: [minigraph](https://github.com/lh3/minigraph), [bandage](http://rrwick.github.io/Bandage/), as well as the data fasta [file](https://github.com/cistarsa/BGA-23_MTomics/blob/main/MTranscripts.mfa) of mitochondrial gene transcripts.
+Experience with GUI point-n-click programs, access and familiarity with terminal and bash command line programming `grep, cd, ls ...etc.`

-!!! warning "Please make sure you meet the prerequisites above"
+!!! warning "Please make sure you MEET THE PREREQUISITES and READ THE DESCRIPTION above"

     You will get the most out of this session if you meet the prerequisites above.

+    Please also read the description carefully to see if this session is relevant to you.

-    If you don't meet the prerequisites, please consider emailing tol-training at sanger.ac.uk to cancel your slot so that someone else on the waitlist might attend.
+    If you don't meet the prerequisites or change your mind based on the description or are no longer available at the session time, please email tol-training at sanger.ac.uk to cancel your slot so that someone else on the waitlist might attend.

-    If you have a webinar-only or recording-only slot, there is no need to cancel that as these are view-only slots and are effectively unlimited.